 There are different levels of ASSIST, depending on the natural of the concern and the number of times a student has been referred.
 Parents may be involved at some point but, again, as a supportive measure, not discipline.

 The main message we want to convey to students, is one of support and hope.
 The over-all goal is for students to feel they are truly part of something bigger, with that something bigger being a healthy community that values them and wants to make sure, as students, they are able to remain a part of this community by making healthy choices, which not only benefit them now, but for their entire lives.

 ASSIST consists of 6 faculty members who are nominated by the student body and serve 2-3 year terms.
-This year’s members are pictured above: (back row, left to right) Curtis Blair, Beth Gumnick, Chris Watkins, (front row) Judy Millener, Heather Ott, and Eli Anderson Barrera.
+This year’s members are pictured above: (left to right) Curtis Blair, Judy Millener, Beth Gumnick, Heather Ott, Eli Anderson Barrera, and Chris Watkins.